gitlabhq/omnibus-gitlab/doc/settings/database.md

 Please note:

 **This upgrade requires downtime as the database must be down while the upgrade is being performed.
-The length of time entirely depends on the size of your database.
-A test database, in an isolated environment, ~2.4 GB in size, required 40 seconds of downtime for the upgrade to complete.**
+The length of time depends on the size of your database.
+If you would rather avoid downtime, it is possible to upgrade to a new database using [Slony](http://www.slony.info/).
+Please see our [guide](http://docs.gitlab.com/ce/update/upgrading_postgresql_using_slony.html) on how to perform the upgrade.**

 Once you have confirmed that the the above checklist is satisfied, you can proceed.